TNA Year End Awards: 2007 TNA Year End Awards

 The award winners were announced on the January 28, 2008 episode of TNA iMPACT!.
 The winners were shown in a video package.

 2014 TNA Year End Awards

 The award winners were announced on the January 7, 2015 episode of TNA iMPACT!.
 The winners were shown in a video package.

+2024 TNA Year End Awards

+The award winners were announced on the December 19 and 26, 2024, episodes of TNA iMPACT!.

 Impact Wrestling era

 2018 Impact Best of 2018 Fans' Choice Awards

 The award winners were announced on Impact Wrestling's Twitch channel on the Impact Best of 2018 Fans' Choice Awards Reveal, with Alicia Atout and Anthony Carelli, Behind the Lights Episode 34 stream.